 In Victoria, under the SW Act, sex work can legally be carried out under licensing conditions applicable to brothels, escort agencies and small owner-operated businesses.
 Sex workers must be over 18 and choose to provide sexual services.

-If you are not working for a licensed escort agency or in a licensed brothel, to engage in legal sex work, you must register with the Business Licensing Authority (BLA) (see “Contacts”) and receive a sex worker number.
-This is known as being an exempt sex work service provider.
-You can work independently as a private escort or jointly with another sex worker; this is known as a small owner-operated business.
+If you are not working for a licensed escort agency or in a licensed brothel, to engage in legal sex work, you must register with the Business Licensing Authority (BLA) (see “Contacts”) and receive a “Sex Work Act exemption registration number”.
+This is also known as being an exempt sex work service provider.
+You can work independently as a private escort or jointly with another sex worker as a small owner-operated business.
 You cannot see clients at your home.
 You can also work in a licensed escort agency or brothel.

 To maintain your registration as a sex worker who does not work for a licensed escort agency or in a licensed brothel, you must lodge an annual statement with the BLA confirming your intention to keep working.
 If you do not lodge your registration it will be recorded as “not current” and you will be unable to work legally.
 To have your information removed from the register of exempt sex work service providers, you must apply to deregister.